 Mom always seemed to be in a hurry and for my little child legs it was hard to keep up.
 But if I kept up and didn’t misbehave, the reward at the end of the day was a treat from the candy stand.
 You know those citrus slice jellies?
 I loved their fruity flavors and the way the grit of the sugar contrasted the soft jelly texture.
 So that’s what I would request EVERY TIME!

 About twenty years ago I was flipping through a French Laundry cookbook at my in-laws and discovered a recipe for pate de fruit.
 First, at the time I had no idea the French Laundry was a fancy pants restaurant.
-Second, I had no clue pate de fruits were a famous french treat.
+Second, I had no clue pate de fruits were a famous french dessert.

 In my mind, candy came from factories or quaint mom and pop shops at the beach.
 Who knew that these little confections could be made at home?